Miladiouss/MixedRadix/README.md

    +35    :   [2, 1, 2, 0, 1]     :     ['02', '11', '22', '30', '41']
 ```

 Another useful feature of MixedRadix is its capability to behave modularly.
-By setting `overflowMethod` to `modular`, if the value of the number increases beyond what can be represented using the radix, it will loop around in modular fashion.
+By setting `overflowMethod` to `modular`, if the value of the number increases beyond what can be represented using the radix, it will loop around in a modular fashion.

-I would appreciate improvements, comments, and feed back ( my github username @ gmail.com).
+I would appreciate improvements, comments, and feedbacks ( my github username @ gmail.com).
 Thanks!